[BRINDLEKIN TALES – Book 2: Chapter 10]

 So here’s a corner of the room that my cot fits into, just to the right of the doorway.
 Those dripping, dark brown streaks are the detritus of bedbug feces, over many years’ repeated infestations.
 No point in scrubbing it off and repainting over it, ’cause I’ll just have to do it over and over and over again, two or three times a year.
 Besides, the walls are covered with ancient, buckling wallpaper that I’ve already covered with paint some time in the nineties.
 It may flake and fall off like autumn leaves if any more wet latex paint is applied to it.
 I suddenly feel sick; we should move on to the next pic.

 This is the opposite end of the cot, right beside what I call my “work station” for want of a better term (such as “Duck Dodgers’ Star Ship Commander Console”).
 Atop the riser atop the colorful hexagonal cabinet, you’ll see my laptop (a refurbished Lenovo Thinkpad X230 that I’ve enjoyed for almost four years now, with 8 GB RAM, and a 128 MB solid state drive), along with a rockin’ cup o’ java I got from Rosenberg’s just around the corner, and a folded paper towel right behind it.
 Out of sight are two external, USB connected hard drives: 500 GB and 1 TB.
-Which peripherals I use to back up all my data, as well as store scads of torrent-downloaded movies and TV shows, along with hundreds of Youtube videos I have yet to watch.
+Which peripherals I use to back up all my data, as well as store scads of old-time movies and TV shows, podcasts and Youtube videos I have yet to watch.
 To the left is a very solid, heavyweight external LCD monitor, connected to the laptop for an extended experience.
 I snatched it from the back porch on my floor about two years ago.
 Very high quality, a gamer’s delight!
 (I’m not a gamer, though.)
 Residents often leave nice things there, for others to enjoy…or maybe they only do it for yours truly, which I kinda suspect.
-Beneath the monitor you’ll see a file cabinet that I painted over in dark blue, and which stores a second, older laptop (Lenovo Thinkpad X60s), some small digital gadgets I use from time to time, a couple of bags of USB cords, a roll of paper towels and toilet paper, scotch tape, scissors, small bag of rubber bands, scotch tape, duct tape, and a scad of other little but useful things too trivial to mention, such as paper clips.
+Beneath the monitor you’ll see a file cabinet that I painted over in dark blue, and which stores a second, older laptop (Lenovo Thinkpad X60s), some small digital gadgets I use from time to time, a couple of bags of USB cords, a roll of paper towels and toilet paper, scotch tape, scissors, small bag of rubber bands, duct tape, and a scad of other little but useful things too trivial to mention, such as paper clips.

 Along the edge of the hexagonal cabinet is my Logitech cordless keyboard with touchpad.
 Very handy, especially for use like a remote control whenever I sit up in cot at night, to watch a movie or some videos, including original horror stories narrated by a soothing but spooky voice that may be male (sometimes with an Aussie accent that gives me a boner), may be female, or any gender noun in between or outside of that.
 Behind the keyboard and beneath the riser, is a camouflage bandanna used as a cover for the keyboard at night, if I’m not using it.
 Also serves to wipe up anything sticky or wet that may have been on my fingertips while typing.
 Out of sight because hidden by the crumpled bandanna are two righteous, old-school Logitech wired stereo speakers.
-And to the right but outside the picture, yet still beneath the riser, is my Sonic.net gateway box that glitters with tiny green squares of such a pleasant hue, they help me sleep at night.
+And to the right but outside the picture, yet still beneath the riser, is my Chronic.net gateway box that glitters with tiny green squares of such a pleasant hue, they help me sleep at night.
 And finally: the cushioned, swivel office chair which needs no explanation; it speaks for itself.
 I just wish it would stop yapping it up once I hit the sack.

 The hexagonal cabinet itself stores a spare, USB keyboard, a couple of still-sealed printer ink cartridges, two boxes of AA and AAA batteries, two spare USB mouses, a box of DVD discs, a computer toolkit, two folding bluetooth mini-keyboards for my android tablet, a zippered and cushioned sleeve for that same tablet, and a combination cable lock for when I’d take my laptop to a coffeehouse or library.
 There’s quite a lovely story about how I acquired that hand painted cabinet.
 Click here if you’re curious.